-A paper map, mapping on your phone, tablet or better yet a quality graph with a good map card.
+A paper map, mapping on your phone, tablet or, better yet, a quality graph with a good map card.

 Once Fishing a tournament, I located fish in the backs of coves with about 10 foot of water, but the lake was about 100 feet low where the standard GPS map didn’t show them very well.
-I needed to fish new coves every day so what I did was add depth shading starting at 110 to 120 and then 120 to 130 – doing this I was able to see the better coves at a glance and caught good limits every day.
+I needed to fish new coves every day so what I did was add depth shading starting at 110 to 120 and then 120 to 130 – doing this I could see the better coves at a glance and caught good limits every day.

 I run a Garmin EchoMap Ultra and use depth shading every time I hit a lake.